 Important Phone Numbers

 You won't want your wedding party or family members calling you with questions the morning of your wedding!
 Instead, provide them with contact information for your wedding planner or coordinator, the maid of honor and best man, and your parents (in that order).
-Your planner should be able to answer pretty much any question, while if they really need to get in touch with you, it should be through your MOH or your mom instead of by texting you directly.
+Your planner should be able to answer pretty much any question; however, if they really need to get in touch with you, it should be through your MOH or your mom instead of by texting you directly.